logicmoo/llmjam/README.md

 ## Features
 - **Audio-to-MIDI**: Converts your live audio input into MIDI notes using pitch detection (CREPE).
-- **LLM Musician**: Sends your melody to a Large Language Model (LLM) (e.g., OpenAI GPT-4 or any model via OpenRouter) which responds with a new, creative MIDI sequence.
+- **LLM Musician**: Sends your melody to a Large Language Model (LLM) (e.g., OpenAI GPT-4, any model via OpenRouter, or a local model via Ollama) which responds with a new, creative MIDI sequence.
 - **Virtual MIDI Output**: Plays the AI's response through a virtual MIDI port, usable with any DAW or synth.
 - **Call-and-response**: Designed for interactive, improvisational music sessions.